openvinotoolkit/datumaro/site/content/en/docs/formats/vgg_face2.md

 > Note: some formats have extra export options.
 For particular format see the
 > [docs](/docs/formats/) to get information about it.

-## Exporting dataset into the Vgg Face2 format
+## Export dataset to the Vgg Face2 format

 If you have dataset in some format and want to convert this dataset into the Vgg Face2, ensure that this dataset contains `Bbox` or/and `Points`